It's a saliva test you can do at home. Just mail the sample back to us.

 An important thing to know is that in most cases both partners must be carriers of the same disease for their child to be affected by it.

-While it's totally normal as individuals to carry variants, most genetic diseases can only be passed on to your child if you and your partner are carriers of the same disease.
+70% of people find out they are healthy carriers of at least one disease.
+However, most genetic diseases can only be passed on to your child if you and your partner are carriers of the same disease.

-On the flip side, some couples find out that they are carriers of the same disease.
+2.5% of couples find out that they are carriers of the same disease.
 For these couples, there’s a 25% (1 in 4) chance that they could have a child that is affected by the disease.

 Order tests, get counselling, and find immediate and trustworthy information on-the-go on the Eugene app.
 We even mail the sample collection kit to your home.